MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_07_consolidate_duplicate_code.md

 # Consolidate duplicate code using GitHub Copilot

-Duplicate code logic In this exercise, you used GitHub Copilot to identify and consolidate duplicate code patterns in an e-commerce application.
-You learned how to use Ask mode to systematically analyze complex codebases for subtle duplications, and Agent mode to implement comprehensive refactoring strategies across multiple files and architectural layers.s often introduced when different individuals or teams extend a code project with new features over several years.
-A rushed schedule, poor documentation, and a lack of proper code reviews can exacerbate the issue.
-In some cases, code from one section may be copied and pasted into another section to quickly implement a feature.
-Unfortunately, duplicated logic can evolve separately, implementing different variable names and control flow structures that mask the duplication.
+Duplicate code logic can be introduced by individuals or teams when working rapidly to create (or extend) a codebase that includes similar or related features.
+In some cases, it can be as simple as copying code from one file or class into another to quickly prototype a new feature.
+To further complicate matters, duplicated logic can evolve differently based on the surrounding code, masking the duplicated logic.
+This can include changes to variable names, control flow structures, etc. A rushed schedule, poor documentation, and a lack of proper code reviews can exacerbate the issue.
 In the end, duplicated logic makes the code difficult to maintain, debug, and test.

-In this exercise, you use GitHub Copilot to analyze code that contains duplicate logic, consolidate the duplicated code logic by extracting it into shared methods or functions, and then test the refactored code to ensure it works as intended.
-You use GitHub Copilot in Ask mode to gain an understanding of the code and explore options for consolidating the logic.
+In this exercise, you review an existing project that contains duplicated code logic, analyze your options for consolidation, consolidate the duplicated code logic, and test the refactored code to ensure it works as intended.
+You use GitHub Copilot in Ask mode to gain an understanding of an existing code project and explore options for consolidating the logic.
 You use GitHub Copilot in Agent mode to refactor the code by combining duplicate logic into shared methods or functions.
-Consolidating duplicate code makes it easier to read, maintain, and test your code.
+You test the original and refactored code to ensure the consolidated logic works as intended.

 This exercise should take approximately **30** minutes to complete.